What happens to Trump’s tariffs now that a court has knocked them down?

-The tariffs overturned decades of U.S. trade policy, disrupted global commerce, rattled financial markets and raised the risk of higher prices and recession in the United States and around the world.
+“Investors are not getting too carried away, presumably in the expectation that the White House will find a workaround that allows them to continue to pursue their trade agenda,’’ said Matthew Ryan, head of market strategy at the financial services firm Ebury.

+Trump’s IEEPA tariffs are being challenged in at least seven lawsuits.
+In the ruling Wednesday, the trade court combined two of the cases — one brought by five small businesses and another by 12 U.S. states.

 The U.S. Court of International Trade has jurisdiction over civil cases involving trade.
-Its decisions can be appealed to the U.S. Court of Appeals for the Federal Circuit in Washington and ultimately to the Supreme Court, where the legal challenges to Trump’ tariffs are widely expected to end up.
+The Trump administration is appealing Wednesday's ruling to the U.S. Court of Appeals for the Federal Circuit in Washington.
+The legal challenge to Trump's tariff is widely expected to end up at the U.S. Supreme Court.

 Which tariffs did the court block?